top of page

 You Have the Right to Negotiate

 Depending on your case and your employment contract, you may be entitled to reasonable notice or pay in lieu under common law, which is often much higher than your statutory minimums under employment standards legislation.
-For example: After 10 years of service, legislation may entitle you to 8 weeks—but common law could entitle you to 10+ months.

 What Happens If You Don’t Sign?